theanswer42/bt-rs/DESIGN.md

         directory = self.database.find_directory_by_path(path)
         if directory:
             return directory

         # Check parent directories
         for dirname in path.parents:
             directory = self.database.find_directory_by_path(dirname)
             if directory:
                 return directory

         return None

+    def resolve_path(self, path: Path) -> tuple[Directory | None, File | None]:
+        """
+        Resolve an absolute path to its Directory and File records.

+        Args:
+            path: Absolute path to file

+        Returns:
+            Tuple of (directory, file) where either may be None
+            - (None, None): No tracked directory contains this path
+            - (directory, None): Path is in tracked directory but file not in database
+            - (directory, file): Both directory and file found

+        Algorithm:
+            1. Find containing directory: directory = find_directory_for_path(path.parent)
+            2. If no directory found, return (None, None)
+            3. Calculate relative path: relative_path = path.relative_to(directory.path)
+            4. Look up file: file = database.get_file(directory, relative_path)
+            5. Return (directory, file)

+        Note:
+            - Assumes path is absolute
+            - File may be None if not yet tracked in database
+        """
+        pass

     def should_ignore(self, directory: Directory, path: Path) -> bool:
         """
         Determine if a file should be ignored based on configuration.

         Args:
             directory: Directory containing the file
             path: Absolute path to file

         Returns:
             True if file should be ignored, False otherwise

         Note:
             Implementation will check:
             - Global ignore patterns from config